QCA Code statement

-The Executive Directors and Leadership team undertake a number of reviews on a weekly, monthly and quarterly basis, including performance against KPIs and other business measures.
+The Executive Directors and Executive Committee undertake a number of reviews on a weekly, monthly and quarterly basis, including performance against KPIs and other business measures.

 There is a comprehensive annual budgeting process, producing a detailed integrated profit and loss, balance sheet and cash flow, which is approved by the Board.

 The principal elements of the Group’s internal non-financial controls include: